fabiomattei/uddocs/_tutorials/crud.md

 ### Create a form to insert a new article

-Between the **top actions** of the table and in the menu we defined a link to the resource **newarticleform** that allows the **authors** to type a new article in the system.
+The **top actions** of the table and the menu we defined for the **author group** contain a link to the resource **newarticleform**.

-This resource is a <a href="{{site.baseurl}}/docs/form">form</a>.
-Let's define that resource.
+This resource is a <a href="{{site.baseurl}}/docs/form">form</a> that allows the **authors** to type a new article and save it on the database.

-In this case too, only the users that belongs to group **author** can access to this resource.
+In this case too, only the users that belongs to group **author** can access to this resource, then we need to add to the **allowedgroups** array the group name **author**.

+This form is composed by a get section and a post section.

-This for has a **get** section, visualized in order to allow the user to input the data, and a **post** section, that contains the SQL queries that transfer that data in the database.
+The **get** section, is going to visualise the html form in order to allow the author to input the data, the **post** section is going to validate the received data and contains the SQL queries that transfer that data in the database.

-In the get section we define the form fieds we need to visualize in order to allow the authors to input a new article.
-Those fields are title and description.
+The html form we are defined in the get section is composed by two fields:

+* title: text field
+* description: textarea

 At the end there is the submit button with the **save** label.

 The post section receives the post parameters sent by the form (title and description) sets the validations rules for those parameters and performs a query in the database in order to save the data.

+Validation rules:

+* name: required|max_len,250
+* description: alpha_numeric

+Query: **INSERT INTO articles ( title, description, created ) VALUES ( :title, :description, NOW() );**

+Query parameters:

+* title: post parameter
+* description: post parameter

+A complete example

 {% highlight json %}
 {